muzzamilr/design-tokens-blog/design-tokens-blog.md

   );
 };
 ```
 In this code we have use ConfigProvider and passed false to the inherit property of theme prop.
-Now it will not inherit the theme and tokens from previous ConfigProvider, we can also style a specific compnents by providing the type of component in components property of theme.
+Now it will not inherit the theme and tokens from the previous ConfigProvider, we can also style specific compnents by providing the type of component in "components" property of the theme.

 All tokens are overridable, for example if we are using black as primary color in the parent ConfigPovider, we can override it by wrapping in another ConfigProvider and passing values to it.
 If the inherit is true (true by default) then it will inherit all the previous properties and only override the provided properties in the child component.